microsoft/axe-windows/docs/CustomUIA.md

 ```

 #### properties
 This attribute contains an array of objects, one per defined custom UI Automation property.
-Each property object contains the following fields:
+Each property object contains the following fields, which should match the implementation of the property by the UI Automation provider:

 Attribute | Description
 --- | ---
 guid|The globally unique identifier of this property.
 programmaticName|A textual description of this property.
-uiaType|The data type of this property's value, one of `string`, `int`, `bool`, `point`, `element`, or `enum`.
+uiaType|The data type of this property's value, one of `string`, `int`, `bool`, `double`, `point`, `element`, or `enum`.
-values|If this property is an enumeration (`"uiaType": "enum"`), this attribute contains a mapping of integer members of the enumeration to human-readable descriptions.
+values|If this property is an enumeration (`"uiaType": "enum"`), this attribute contains a mapping of integer members of the enumeration, specified as string keys in the file, to human-readable descriptions.
 If the value of the property matches one of the attributes of this object, `"value from object (<raw value>)"` is presented as the value for this custom property.
 If not present, `"Unknown (<raw value>)"` is presented instead.

 #### Example of a complete custom UI Automation configuration file
 This example file contains definitions for various [Excel](https://docs.microsoft.com/en-gb/office/uia/excel/excelcustomproperties) and [PowerPoint](https://docs.microsoft.com/en-gb/office/uia/powerpoint/powerpointcustomproperties) properties.